 The process of selling a privately-held mortgage note involves a series of steps that generally take three to four weeks to complete.
-A chronological outline of the steps necessary to complete the sale of a note is presented below.
+Below is a chronological outline of the steps necessary to complete the sale of a note.

 - Step 1:

 - The note holder begins their initial exploration into the possibility of selling their note.